 Turn off your electronics.

 Turn them off at least one-hour before going to bed.
 This allows your brain to start shutting down and preparing for sleep.
-Just like your computer needs to be shut down, your brain needs to have time.
-Your brain is just like a computer.
+Just like your computer needs to be shut down, your brain needs time to rest as well.

 Instead of watching TV in bed read a book or magazine.
 That will help you shut down.
 You can even just relax and meditate.
 That’s very helpful too.
 Speaking of that…

-Guided meditation helps regulate your breathing pattern and this, in turn, activates your parasympathetic nervous system, which is the calming side of your nervous system.
+Guided meditation helps regulate your breathing pattern and this activates your parasympathetic nervous system, which is the calming side of your nervous system.
 It helps you to shut down.

 Make sure your room is completely dark and quiet when meditating.
 There’s a lot of really good apps out of there.